 - Dogs detect chemicals (target odor) carried in the air to their noses.
 Their unique anatomy allows them to compare whether the scent is stronger in their right nostril or left nostril and then they navigate through the odor plume to find the source of the odor!

-- Scent is a moving target, carried and distorted by wind.
+- The scent is a moving target, carried and distorted by wind.
 A handler’s job is to help their dog get to where they need to be, so they can find the scent trail.
-Temperature, humidity and terrain also affect scent movement!
+Temperature, humidity, and terrain also affect scent movement!

 - Well-trained scent detection dogs can detect scent sources from a distance of up to ¼ mile or more.
 The longest detected was two miles away, by a SAR dog in the Alaskan tundra!